install windows 11 raspberry pi

 We’ll now see how to do this step-by-step.
 And if you want to watch this tutorial in video, here is the corresponding video on my channel:

-Get Raspberry Pi OS on your Raspberry Pi
+Install Raspberry Pi OS on Raspberry Pi

 If you start from scratch, you can follow this tutorial to get Raspberry Pi OS on your SD card and do the initial configuration.
 You’ll need an internet connection and an up-to-date system.

-Install Pi-Apps on your Raspberry Pi
+Install Pi-Apps on Raspberry Pi

 You can find the installation details on their GitHub page here, but basically, you can install it in one command: